praisetompane/computation_and_information/README.md

 def 2: The evolution process of some enviroment, by a sequence of "simple, local" steps.
 Church-Turing thesis

-### An attempt at unpacking in layman's terms what computation is, and humanity's current implementation of computation.

 ### Rough view of computation and applications